rmtew/peasauce/README.md

 * Disassembly: Move the renaming symbol validation regular expression into the platform or architecture level.
 * Disassembly: Lots of repeated loops looking for lines by address or address by lines.
 * File loading: Clean up file_info.file_data to only store useful information.
-* File loading: Endian should come from
+* Metadata: "Imm"/absolute operand value label lookup should be improved.
+Track offsets in instruction relocations are made?

 ### Medium Term Tasks